eea/eea.docker.esbootstrap/docs/Details.md

 **Important:** The default calls: **add_EEA_settings**, and **viewReady** should not be removed.

 ##### __Adding custom css code__
-By default the application contains a small css called **app/public/css/esbootstrap.facetview.css** what should be renamed and updated the same way you did for **app/public/javascripts/esbootstrap.facetview.js**
+By default the application contains a small css called **app/public/css/esbootstrap.facetview.css**.
+You should add another css file called **app/public/custom.css" if you want to add any css.

 #### __Customize card and list views__
 By default we use the predefined templates from eea.searchserver.js: